Overview of Questions

 A: Most likely, SDMetrics does not properly extract some model

-your modeling tool deviates from the official meta models, or produces
+your modeling tool deviates from the official metamodels, or the modeling

-non-standard XMI.
-In that case, SDMetrics requires special meta model
+tool produces non-standard XMI.
+In that case, SDMetrics requires special metamodel

 and/or XMI transformation files that are tailored to the